CINM (Cinnamon): A Compilation Infrastructure for Heterogeneous Compute In-Memory and Compute Near-Memory Paradigms: Background and motivation

 Unfortunately, even for this limited set of systems, there is a lack of programming models that abstract over them and can be leveraged to program them.
 All CNM and CIM systems use low-level, architecture-specific libraries to expose their device traits.
 The radically different design decisions and architectures of these systems make their programmability a serious challenge.
 For instance, in UPMEM, the programmer is responsible for load balancing on thousands of DPUs, explicit data movement and bandwidth management between the CPUs and DPUs, MRAM and WRAM, and the data coherency~\cite{UPMEM, cnm-benches}.
 The AiM architecture has unique features that allow operations including row clone, element-wise multiplication, and addition on a set of banks with different granularities~\cite{skhynix}.
 However, it is not clear how these systems are programmed.
 Samsung's FIMDRAM has its own \emph{closed-source} software stack~\cite{samsungPIM}.
 The programming models and tools of different CIM technologies, e.g., for PCM~\cite{occ}, do not apply to other technologies (such as MRAM) as they have different properties.

-Each \emph{tasklet} runs this code to generate a single value in the resultant matrix.
-As can be seen, each read, write and compute call in the code is UPMEM-specific.
-For other architectures, this code has to be completely rewritten using their device-specific function calls.
-With these programming models, it is next to impossible to program and effectively utilize heterogeneous systems integrating these technologies.
+\rev{Figure~\ref{fig:matmul-upmem} shows an implementation of the GEMM kernel in UPMEM's C interface.
+Performing simple read and write for a computation requires specific API calls and manual address translation.} For other architectures, this code has to be completely rewritten using their device-specific function calls.
+With these programming models, it is extremely difficult to program and effectively utilize heterogeneous systems integrating these technologies.
 Even for the same system, any device or system changes may lead to a considerable rewriting of the input applications.
-To enable the integration and exploration of these devices in heterogeneous setups, novel programming models are needed that abstract from these devices to a higher level. \cname{}'s device-agnostic abstraction is a step in that direction.
-The GEMM input to \cname{} is device independent, as shown in \autoref{fig:gemm-linalg}, and can be lowered to any CIM or CNM device code.
+To enable the integration and exploration of these devices in heterogeneous setups, novel programming models that abstract from these devices to a higher level \rev{are needed}. \cname{}'s device-agnostic abstraction is a step in that direction.
+The GEMM input to \cname{} is device independent, as shown in \autoref{fig:gemm-linalg}, and can be lowered to CIM or CNM device code.
 This also highlights the expressiveness and conciseness of CINM compared to the low-level device-specific programming models. \cname{} allows rigorous analysis and reasoning about individual kernels and supports a rich set of optimizations and device interfaces.

-Compared to device libraries, compiler framework like \cname{} are interesting alternatives or complements because for most CIM and CNM systems, such libraries do not exist or are device-specific and thus not portable.
+Compared to device libraries, compiler \rev{frameworks} like \cname{} are interesting alternatives or complements because for most CIM and CNM systems, such libraries do not exist or are device-specific and thus not portable.
 In addition, libraries use kernels as-is, while compilers like ours, if the device supports it, can fuse operations to reduce the data movement.
-Compiler-optimized codes have also been shown to be on-par with the libraries~\cite{gemm-gpu}. \cname{} can be extended to map to optimized libraries when they become available (in the same way many DSLs maps to, e.g., BLAS calls).
+Compiler-optimized codes have also been shown to be on-par with the libraries~\cite{gemm-gpu}. \cname{} can be extended to map to optimized libraries when they become available (in the same way many DSLs map to, e.g., BLAS calls).